sflanker/replit.github.io/Teams/Projects.md

 ## Submitting

 When students have completed their work on the project, they click "Submit" in the IDE header, which will notify all teachers of their submission.
+Students may only have access to one submission for each project.

 <img style="max-width: 100px" src="/images/teamsForEducation/project-submit.png" />